minnojs/minno-time/README.md

 We use [Grunt](http://gruntjs.com/) in order to automate tasks. `grunt build` should create a dist folder with the optimzed javascript, and a docs folder with documentation.
 You can specifiy an alternative url for the player using `grunt build --player=path/to/my/player`.
 You can ask for the site version (as opposed to local version) of the documentation using `grunt build --site`.

 ### Using PIPlayer in your own project
 You can use PIPlayer in your own project by adding it as a Bower dependency. `bower install PIPlayer`.
-Please see Bower documentation for additional details on how to setup and use Bower.
+Please see Bower documentation for additional details on how to setup and use bower.

-A note on Bower Dependencies:
- Dependencies should list backbone, jquery, json2, require, among others, but these are loaded by grunt presently, and placed in the dist folder.
-There are plugins to manage dependencies across grunt and bower.
-There is a good question on this here:  stackoverflow.com/questions/21198977/difference-between-grunt-npm-and-bower-package-json-vs-bower-json  That suggests that node dependencies are placed in package.json, and other dependencies (jquery etc... should be in the bower.json file).",